 I was awarded Best Documentary-style Wedding Photographer 2022.
 I love documentary wedding photography.
 I think it is perfect for modern couples.

-A decade ago I left a successful media career to pursue wedding photography because I wanted to share my knowledge and insights so that couples got real, meaningful and powerful wedding images.
+A decade ago I left a successful media career to pursue wedding photography.
+I wanted to share my knowledge and insights and help couples get real, meaningful and powerful wedding images.

 I have put this page together to help assist you in finding the right photography style for your wedding.